Ironman2314532/Robot-Teleoperation-with-Augmented-Reality-Virtual-Surrogates/README.md

 1. Download the .apk file from the repository.
 2. Install it on an Android Device with Version 10 or higher.
+3. Provide Camera Access to the app for Augmented Reality usage.
-3. Connect a gamePad Controller to it.
+4. Connect a gamePad Controller to it.
+You might need a USB Type-A to Type-C or Micro Type-B connector based on your phone.
-4. You are all set to go !!!
+5. You are all set to go !!!

 _Seems Like I am missing something...
 What am I missing?_